carvel-dev/carvel/processes/issue-triage.md

 ### 1. Respond to Newly Created PRs and Issues
 Labels are the primary tools for triaging.
 New issues are automatically assigned a `carvel triage` label.
 Issues with the `carvel triage` label indicate that the issue is awaiting triage.

-1. Filter the _PRs_ with a `carvel triage` label for the repos you're focused on.
+1. Respond to new _PRs_ for the repos you're focused on.
 If you're using the ZenHub board, these will show up in the Needs Review column.
 1. If a PR has not been acknowledged,
     1. thank the submitter for their contribution
     1. assign a `kind` label (if you're comfortable doing so)